 - Vacuuming will pick up any hidden pantry moths, but to prevent re-infestation, ensure that you empty the vacuum cleaner each time.

-It can take up to 3-4 weeks for elimination of pantry moths, once they complete their life stages.
+- It can take up to 3-4 weeks for the elimination of pantry moths, once they complete their life stages.